minasow/e2e/README.txt

 npm install protractor
 npm install selenium
 npm install aurelia/protractor-plugin   //this repo sometimes changes location, and can be edited in 											conf.js so you access index.js, or whichever file has all 											the helpers, likeloadAndWaitForAureliaPage npm install protractor-hotkeys npm install protractor-numerator

-To run the testing issue the following command
+To run the testing, issue the following command

 protractor conf.js

 Components:
 	Join Page